Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 Hybrid work has many variations.
 Some companies allow every employee the

-flexibility to work onsite and remotely part of the week.
+Flexibility to work on-site and remotely part of the week.
 Other companies

 they choose to have employees who work full-time remotely or on-site.
 And others